-Derek Samuel Reese is an American Singer Songwriter, music producer, engineer and multi instrumentalist born into a family of artists in Brooklyn, New York.
+Derek Samuel Reese is an American Singer Songwriter, music producer, engineer , multi instrumentalist and mastering engineer born into a family of artists in Brooklyn, New York.

 Derek has shared the stage with legendary artists such as